Hermann Simon (business manager)

 Hermann Simon (born 10 February 1947) is a German author and businessperson.
-He is chairman of Simon-Kucher & Partners, a strategy and marketing consultancy.
+He is chairman of Simon-Kucher, a strategy and marketing consultancy.
 He is a strategy, marketing and pricing consultant.
 An ongoing online German-language survey voted him the second-most influential management thinker.
 Simon has authored numerous books and writes articles for international newspapers and business magazines.
+He is also known for coining the term Servicewüste.